 If any employee gives feedback in one of these meetings (engineers call them weekly retrospectives), there’s a high probability they are filtering feedback as they care what other coworkers think.

-Managers oftentimes will say, “my door is always open.”
-While this is good in theory, many employees don’t want to be seen walking to the boss’ office to give feedback.
+Managers oftentimes will say, "my door is always open."
+While this is good in theory, the employee experience in this regard is lacking.
+Many employees don't want to be seen walking to the boss' office to give feedback.
 It triggers office gossip.
 So fewer people do it.

-The 1:1 meeting is one of our favorites, yet if you’re a manager, and you ask a question and put an employee on the spot, they may become worried about saying something the wrong way.
+The 1:1 meeting is one of our favorites, yet if you're a manager, and you ask a question and put an employee on the spot, they may become worried about saying something the wrong way.
 It can also be tougher to give direct feedback to your boss in person.
-So filtering happens here too.
+So filtering happens in employee feedback, too.

 Put simply, all traditional methods of collecting feedback are filtered.
 The feedback that Friday collects is less filtered than these traditional methods because:

-We recommend if you want to send an anonymous survey, do it 1-2x per year.
+We recommend if you want to send an anonymous pulse survey, do it 1-2 times per year.
 You can use Wufoo, Survey Monkey, or Google Forms for this.
 We also have a pulse campaign that will allow you to collect anonymous feedback 1x/quarter.
 It's our belief that anonymous feedback should only happen a few times a year.

 If you’re going to answer a few questions every week, it needs to have someone’s name attached.